Random Quantum Circuits as Seeds for Continuous Generative Models: Introduction

 \subsection{Background and Motivation}

 Ever since the publication of Shor's seismic algorithm \cite{Shor_1997}, there has been an extensive research effort to understand the additional computational power that quantum systems provide, and build systems to enable this power.
-Despite their promise, however, the engineering challenges which must be overcome to build quantum computers capable of running large-scale, fault tolerant algorithms remain significant, as so researchers have turned to other algorithms to test the power of our current noisy intermediate scale quantum (NISQ) devices \cite{Preskill_2018}.
-Of these, one of the most intensely studied areas has been that of \emph{variational algorithms} \cite{Cerezo_VQAReview_2021,Stechly_VQA_2024}; in which an ansatz circuit is chosen; and then its parameters variationally optimised to minimise/maximise a desired cost function.
-Typically these cost functions take the form of linear operators, $f(\theta)=\mathrm{Tr}[\rho U^\dagger(\theta)O U(\theta)]$.\\
+Despite their promise, however, the engineering challenges which must be overcome to build quantum computers capable of running large-scale, fault-tolerant algorithms remain significant, leading researchers to turn to other algorithms in order to test the power of our current noisy intermediate scale quantum (NISQ) devices \cite{Preskill_2018}.
+Of these, one of the most intensely studied areas has been that of \emph{variational algorithms} \cite{Cerezo_VQAReview_2021,Stechly_VQA_2024}; in which an ansatz circuit is chosen, and then its parameters variationally optimised to minimise/maximise a desired cost function.
+Typically these cost functions take the form of linear operators, $f(\theta)=\mathrm{Tr}[\rho U^\dagger(\theta)O U(\theta)]$.
+One of the areas these models have been applied to is the field of machine learning; in such models there is an additional \emph{encoding} of the data $\mathbf{x}$ into the state $\rho(\mathbf{x})$, so that the cost function takes the form $\mathbb{E}_{\mathbf{x}\sim \mathcal{D}} \mathrm{Tr}[\rho(\mathbf{x}) U^\dagger(\theta)O U(\theta)]$.
+This is the general form for such models \cite{Jerbi_Lin_2023}.\\